Spring 2015 Registration!

-The dates for MIT's Spring 2014 KEYS program have been set!
-Sessions will be held on March 15th, April 5th, and May 10th (all Saturdays) from 10 am to 3 pm.
+The dates for MIT's Fall 2014 KEYS program have been set!
+Sessions will be held on March 7th, April 11th, and May 2nd from 10 am to 3 pm (all Saturdays).
 Sign up is now open on a first come, first serve basis.
+All sessions are free!

 Sign up is now open on a first come, first serve basis.
 Looking forward to seeing everyone for another amazing semester of KEYS!

-If you have any questions, please email KEYs Coordinators Ceili Burdhimo, Kiara Cui, and Rebecca Gallivan.
+If you have any questions, please email KEYs Coordinators Rebecca, Kiara, and Elysa.

 What is KEYS?